oofem/jupyter-demos/README.md

 # OOFEM JupyterLite demos & tutorials

 OOFEM.org is open-source, multi-physics finite element solver.
 It is written in C++ with object-oriented architecture.
-Wisit https://www.oofem.org for documentation and tutorials.
+Visit https://www.oofem.org for documentation and tutorials.

 OOFEM comes with Python bindings, allowing to script the solver from python and also to develop custom elements, material models and solvers in Python.